sirnewton01/anon-ssh/README.md

 supported with OpenSSH, which limits some of the options.

-An SSH server implementation that support capsules would need to be capable of running SSH sessions as user "anonymous" that presents a public key that is unknown to it.
+An SSH server implementation that support capsules would need to be capable of running SSH sessions as user "capsule" that presents a public key that is unknown to it.
 The [SSH Capsule Server] implementation here is an example of a compliant Capsule server that can be flexibly deployed and run in any OS user account in a variety of operating systems.
 Hopefully, there will be a variety